Where did the World Future Coin idea come from?

 What needs are we addressing?

 There is a need for better systems of global governance, global finance and carbon emission management.
 There is an opportunity to band the sustainable enterprise sector together into one global economic unit.
 And cryptocurrency adoption is inevitable.
 The World Future Coin represents an opportunity to address all of these issues and opportunities simultaneously.

 What is the relationship between the World Future Coin and the philanthropic sector?

 The WFC will have a symbiotic relationship with the philanthropic sector.
 The mobilization process will encourage advancement of a UN General Assembly resolution on tax incentivized philanthropy in line with the previous work of NEXUS on the Rules to Give By Index.
-In addition, by enrolling investors and donors in the WFC development process we will develop a new Association of Global Governance Philanthropies (AGGP).
-The AGGP will work to increase and improve investment in governance innovation, international cooperation, and issues of the global commons such as climate, ocean pollution, refugees and more.
+In addition, by enrolling investors and donors in the WFC development process we will develop a new Global Governance Philanthropy Network (GGPN).
+The GGPN will work to increase and improve investment in governance innovation, international cooperation, and issues of the global commons such as climate, ocean pollution, refugees and more.

 As users of the World Future Coin currency and blockchain, philanthropic grant-makers can also benefit by having greater transparency into their capital deployment, monitoring and evaluation processes.